History of the North Carolina Writers’ Network

 Situated in downtown Durham in free office space for the first two years, the Network gained recognition for its solid mission of service so that by 1987, there were 500 members, and the Network moved to Chapel Hill.
 For eighteen months the office was in the director’s home, and the library was packed away in her closet.
 Then, thanks to a grant from the Bryan Family Foundation, the Network moved to a new home at the charming 1933 White Cross School, seven miles west of Carrboro on Highway 54.

 The North Carolina Writers’ Network continued to grow from its humble beginnings to become one of the largest writers’ organizations in the country.
 In response to changing times, in 2008 the Network launched a redesigned, interactive website that allows members easier access to resources and the opportunity to interact with writers and other industry insiders from across the state and beyond.
-As a result, the Network eventually left the White Cross School to work from virtual home offices around the state, but we continue to honor our longtime home through the Virtual White Cross School weblog.
+That same year the Network left the White Cross School, with staff working from home offices around the state.